PublicQuantumNetwork/pqn-gui/README.md

 ### Installation

   If you've just installed the PQN Node API, make sure not to be in the pqn-stack directory.
-A convenient place to put the GUI is in the same place you cloned pqn-stack.
+A convenient place to put the front-end is in the same place you cloned pqn-stack.

 1. **Clone the repository**